Swelling after lens replacement. Rehabilitation after cataract removal

 What are the types of complications after cataract removal?

-Postoperative issues include:
+Postoperative problems include:

 • implant displacement;